 Congratulations!
 Below you can see the final result once all digital effects are added.
 This scary creature from the wild is now completed!
 Notice how all shadows, gradient fills and highlights are now contributing to adding realism inside this illustration.

-Below you can see all eight steps required to come up with a snake like the one displayed in this lesson.
+Above you can see all eight steps required to come up with a snake like the one displayed in this lesson.
 I hope you had fun learning how to draw a python.
 It's now time to draw another version of this amazing creature on your own.
 Don't hesitate to play with the posture, the patterns, the size and the colors of this character.
-Have fun drawing and don't forget to practice as often as possible. :)
+Have fun drawing and don't forget to practice as often as possible using more fun snakes below.